arakkkkk/marktodo.nvim/README.md

 A sorting function is also implemented.

-You can complete the selected task with <C-d> and REPLACE with [X].
+You can complete the selected task with <C-d> and replace with [X].

 ## screenshots
 ![doc](doc/doc.gif)